 NEW!
-Access the PHARMS-UBA database also in the IPCHEM Portal: https://ipchem.jrc.ec.europa.eu.
+Access the PHARMS-UBA database also in the IPCHEM Portal.

 A brief instruction how to access the PHARMS-UBA database is available here.

 Residues of pharmaceuticals are known to occur widely in the aquatic environment of industrialized countries.
 Even in developing and emerging countries, information on the occurrence of pharmaceutical residues in the environment has become more readily available in recent years.
 However, a concise and comprehensive overview of the relevant pharmaceuticals, their concentrations in the environment and their potential effects on human health and ecosystems is still pending.
 The information on worldwide exposure of pharmaceuticals is increasing and the German Environment Agency intends to organise these data in a publicly available database.
 In 2014, worldwide environmental concentrations (MEC - Measured Environmental Concentrations) of human and veterinary pharmaceutical residues were compiled in a database within the framework of the research project "Pharmaceuticals in the environment - occurrence, effects and options for action".
-The focus of the existing database was the developing and emerging countries.
-The now available update of this database focuses on all worldwide MECs published in peer-reviewed journals until 2016.
+The now available update of this database focuses on all worldwide MECs published in peer-reviewed journals between 2017 and 2020.

 Summary of results

-The database now contains 178,708 entries.
-Active substances or their transformation products were detected in the environment of 75 countries of all five UN regions (see also Figure 1 and 2).
-In total, 771 different pharmaceutical substances were measured worldwide in concentrations above their detection limits of the respective analytical methods employed, revealing regional patterns.
-In Germany alone 269 active substances were detected above their detection limits as well as 596 active substance in EU countries (see Table 1).
-Most of these substances were found in the effluents of wastewater treatment plants (liquid emission – globally: 613, EU: 474, Germany: 216).
-In surface water, groundwater and drinking water, 528 substances were detected globally and 159 in Germany.
-19 substances were detected in surface water, groundwater or drinking water in all five UN regions (see Table 2).
+The database now contains 276,895 entries.
+Active substances or their transformation products were detected in the environment of 89 countries of all five UN regions (see also Figure 1 and 2).
+In total, 992 different pharmaceutical substances were measured worldwide in concentrations above their detection limits of the respective analytical methods employed, revealing regional patterns.
+In Germany alone 414 active substances were detected above their detection limits as well as 749 active substance in EU countries (see Table 1).
+Most of these substances were found in the effluents of wastewater treatment plants (liquid emission – globally: 771, EU: 591, Germany: 339).
+In surface water, groundwater and drinking water 703 substances were detected globally and 198 in Germany (liquid immission).
+37 substances were detected in surface water, groundwater or drinking water in all five UN regions (see Table 2).

-In the final report on the database update, further exemplary evaluations of the active pharmaceuticals substances on the European Watch List (WL) for emerging water pollutants and the main antibiotic groups can be found
+In the final report on the database update further exemplary evaluations can be found

-For the database 1,519 publications and 240 review articles were comprehensively reviewed and analysed.
-Environmental concentrations of human and veterinary pharmaceutical residues could be collected for 53 matrices.
+For the database 2,062 publications were comprehensively reviewed and analysed.
+Environmental concentrations of human and veterinary pharmaceutical residues could be collected for 61 matrices.
 Most pharmaceutical residues were found in surface water, groundwater, tap/drinking water as well as in soil and sediment.

 The data were transferred from the publications, reports and other data sources into the database (MEC database).
 The database is available for download as Microsoft Excel© or as Microsoft Access© file.
 Each database entry comprises 33 fields, including amongst others the name of the pharmaceutical substance, its CAS number, the environmental matrix the substance was measured in, geographical location, sampling period, number of measurements, measured concentration in original and standardised units, detection limit of the analytical method employed, pollution source (if stated in publication), literature citation, publication language and type, and quality flag.